aditikhare11/RISC-V-Core/README.md

 - Introduction to RISC-V ISA
 - Setting up the environment
+- ABI
+- Makerchip and TL-Verilog
+  - Introduction
+  -

 # Introduction to RISC-V ISA

 RISC-V is an open standard instruction set architecture based on established reduced instruction set computer principles.
 It is provided under open-source license which gives it a huge advantage when compared to other commercial ISAs.
 It is a simple, stable, small standard base ISA with multiple standard extensions.
 It was developed in UC Berkeley.

 The RISC-V ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
 The base RISC-V ISA has a little-endian memory system.
 The standard is maintained by the RISC-V foundation.
 You can learn more about RISC-V [here](https://riscv.org/).

+The base integer instructions as represented as **RV32I/RV64I** and they operate on integer numbers.
+Other extensions are as follows:
+**RV64M** - multiply extension
+**RV64F** and **RV64D** - single and double precision floating point extension

+A core with all the above extensions will be represented as **RV64IMFD**.

 # Setting up the environment